Gioia3022/DevOps-Project-G-A/README.md

 ## 6. Kubernetes

-The term "Kubernetes" refers to a collection of building components that together offer methods for the deployment, upkeep, and scalability of applications depending on CPU, memory, or other configurable metrics.
+The term "Kubernetes" refers to a collection of building components that together offers methods for the deployment, upkeep, and scalability of applications depending on CPU, memory, or other configurable metrics.
 Due to its extensibility and low coupling, Kubernetes can handle a variety of workloads.

 #### 6.1 Installation